 Domestic Nonprofit Corporation, 501(c)(3)

 Matthew’s death in September 2017 was sudden and unexpected.
-Our family learned later, that he likely died from sudden cardiac death associated with Long QT, a dangerous and sometimes deadly heart disorder.
+Our family learned later, that he likely died from sudden cardiac death associated with Long QT Syndrome, a dangerous and sometimes deadly heart disorder.

 Later we would learn that Matthew’s mom, Anne, and brother, Nate, also suffer from the same diagnosis.
-Our family has felt the full effects of the challenges of the heart.
-The fear of the unknown (and known) is difficult, but can be overcome by knowledge and empowering families to live a life of purpose.
+Our family has felt the full effects of the challenges that come with cardiac health challenges.
+The fear of both the unknown and known is difficult, but can be overcome by knowledge and empowering families to live a life of purpose.

-Matthew's days on this earth were too short, but his impact over 14 years was lasting.
-He was a loving son, brother, relative and friend to many.
+Matthew's days here were too short, but his impact over 14 years was lasting.
+He was a loving son, brother, grandson, relative and friend to many.
 His endearing friendships remain a hallmark of his time here.
-He will forever be remembered for his caring personality and joyful walk through life, genuine in intention and purpose.
+He will forever be remembered for his caring personality and joyful walk through life, genuine in both intention and purpose.
 And Oh his smile!
 Matthew embodied the motto, “lovin’ every day.”
-So too shall we.
+So too shall we in his honor.

 Sudden Arrhythmia Death Syndromes (SADS) are genetic heart conditions that can cause sudden death in young, apparently healthy, people.
 These conditions can be treated and deaths can be prevented.